-A student who wishes to gain admission by certificate should ask his high school principal to mail a statement of his high school record on a blank supplied by the University Registrar upon request.
-If the certificate is satisfactory, the applicant is notified, and is expected to present himself in person to register between August 14 and September 9.
+A student who wishes to gain admission for the fall semester, by certificate, should ask his high school principal to mail a statement of his high school record on a blank supplied by the University Registrar upon request.
+If the certificate is satisfactory, the applicant is notified, and is expected to present himself in person to register between September 4 and September 15.
 A \$5 deposit, required at the time of registration, is applied on semester fees.